radius-project/design-notes/architecture/2024-11-ucp-component-threat-model.md

 4. The Data Store (can be one of these: etcd, Cosmos DB, PostgreSQL, in-memory, and API Server) that the UCP uses to keep important data is not compromised.
 5. The Secret Store (can be one of these: etcd, Kubernetes Secrets) that the UCP uses to keep important data is not compromised.
 6. The Queue that the UCP uses to write messages for the async operations is not compromised.
+7. External Resource Managers (Azure and AWS) are not compromised and are working as expected.

 ## Data Flow